 What are the side effects of minoxidil topical solution?

-Generally speaking, people who use minoxidil 5% formula tolerate it well and any side effects experienced are quite mild.
+Generally speaking, people who use minoxidil 5% tolerate it well and any side effects experienced are quite mild.
 Side effects are generally less intense and frequent than with other hair loss products, such as finasteride.
 Some of the possible side effects of topical minoxidil include [5]:

 - Skin irritation, flaking and redness.